 Proactively building a talent bench helps you avoid the sinking feeling of looking at an open position and thinking, “I don’t know anyone who can fit this role.”
 Instead, it puts many qualified candidates right at your fingertips.

-You want the right person to join the team, whether they’ve been working in the field for 20 years or just two.
+You want the right person to join the team, whether they’ve worked in the field for 20 years or just two.
 And it’s important to remember that years of experience don’t necessarily guarantee that a candidate is capable of performing the job duties.

 The next time you need to hire for an open position and feel anxious, take a deep breath and don’t panic.
-Revisit your hiring methods and make sure that your interview process is standardized so you can identify high-potential candidates.
-Build and review your personal talent bench for relevant applicants.
-Remember to examine all talented candidates (even if they don’t have the years of experience you’re looking for), and consider internal candidates for the position.
+Revisit your standardized hiring methods so you can identify high-potential candidates.
 With these best practices, you can hire swiftly – and more importantly, you can hire effectively.